 Well the plan this morning was to head over to Mackinaw City.
 Benny and Oscar needed food and a good nail trim, we needed a prescription filled, and Dana needed a new phone case.
-None of that can be done within 30 miles of Drummond Island Yacht Haven.
-But the weather sucked.
+None of that can be done within thirty miles of Drummond Island Yacht Haven.
+But the weather still sucked.
 Cold and windy.
 Cold is acceptable, windy not so much.
 So no errands in Mackinaw City.

 Through the wonders of good internet service, we found that Sault (rhymes with zoo) Ste.
 Marie has everything we needed and more.
 (The e after St is because Saint inexplicably is spelled Sainte.
 Probably French or something.)

 Drummond Island—being an island and all—is accessible in a car only by ferry since there’s no bridge.
 That means only one way off the island as well.
-Because (1) a day without boating is like a day without sunshine and (2) a day without dog food would be a really bad day for the boys, we took the ferry.
+Because (1) a day without boating is like a day without sunshine for us and (2) a day without dog food would be a really bad day for the boys, we took the ferry.

 Wait.
 What’s this?
 There’s a Sault Ste.
 Marie in Ontario as well?
-The only PetSmart is in that one?
+The only PetSmart’s in that one?
 It’s okay though, because we brought our passports, right?
+Of course not.
 Nobody but nobody takes passports shopping for dog food and phone cases.
 And the good folks at the Arizona DMV don’t issue licenses that serve as federal identification.
-Fortunately we had our still-valid CanPass number so they let us slip back into Canada after we crossed the International Bridge.
+Fortunately we had our still-valid CanPass number so the nice Canadian border guy let us slip back into Canada after we crossed the International Bridge.

 A moment about the name Sault.
 It comes from an Indian tribe.
 It’s pretty odd that there is a Sault (still rhymes with zoo) Indian tribe and a Sioux (also rhymes with zoo) Indian tribe.
 This must greatly confuse the bureaucrats down at the BIA.
 The great and famous Johnny Cash wrote a good song about a Boy Named Sue, which only tangentially is relevant to the topic.
-The great but not-as-famous Roger Alan Wade—from Doug’s home town of Chattanooga, Tennessee—wrote a better song about a Sioux Named Boy, which is much more relevant to the topic.
+The great but not-as-famous Roger Alan Wade—from Doug’s home town of Chattanooga—wrote a better song about a Sioux Named Boy, which is much more relevant to the topic.